PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

  _I would like to thank [OSMI](https://osmihelp.org) for creating this survey.
  If you appreciate the work being done at OSMI, feel free to [donate](https://www.crowdrise.com/open-sourcing-mental-illness/fundraiser/osmi)!_

-_I would also like to thank [Christina Keelan](https://twitter.com/ChristinaKeelan) for supporting me to continue the analysis of the OSMI survey._
+_I would like to thank [Christina Keelan](https://twitter.com/ChristinaKeelan) and [Joe Ferguson](mailto:joe@osmihelp.org) for supporting me to continue the analysis of the OSMI survey.
+I would also like to thank [Kara Ferguson](mailto:karamferg@gmail.com) for helping to edit and revise this analysis._

 _If you are interested in further studying my analysis, feel free to check out my code and assets [here](https://github.com/PLBMR/mentalHealthDataAnalysis/tree/master/osmiMentalHealthInTech).
 You can check out my whole set of projects on my GitHub profile ([PLBMR](https://github.com/PLBMR))._